 - Fertility returns to normal immediately implant is removed.

 What do I have to watch out for with the implant?

 - Does not protect against sexually transmitted infections (STIs).

 - May cause or worsen acne.

 - Periods may be irregular or stop altogether.

 What makes the implant less effective?

-Some prescribed medicines used to treat epilepsy, HIV and TB, enzyme inducing drugs and the complementary medicine St John’s Wort may make an implant lass effective so always inform your doctor if you are using an implant.
+Some prescribed medicines used to treat epilepsy, HIV and TB, also enzyme-inducing drugs and the complementary medicine St John’s Wort may make an implant less effective so always inform your doctor that you are using an implant.

 Who can use the implant?

 The implant is suitable for most women.
-A doctor or nurse will need to know about a woman’s medical history and any illnesses suffered by immediate members of her family.
-That’s to find out if there are any medical reasons why it might not be suitable for you
+A doctor or nurse may need to know about a woman’s medical history and any illnesses suffered by immediate members of her family to check suitability.